 It was a morning that mirrored that of the first day, except that Leach was introduced not long into the second half of it, whereas D’Oliveira had not bowled until after lunch.
 It was perhaps a recognition that the Somerset seamers were making little headway.
-The first twenty minutes, a glance from Mitchell and a cover drive from Libby apart were much the same as the sky, uneventful.
+The first twenty minutes, a glance from Mitchell and a cover drive from Libby apart, were much the same as the sky, uneventful.
 The first sign of life from the ball came from Overton in the sixth over when he persuaded a delivery to rear at Mitchell immediately after he had been driven through the covers for four.
-It was the first ball of the morning that might have had the Somerset armchair crowd, spread far and wide, sitting upright and peering at their laptops or smart televisions in hope.
-Worcestershire followers might have passed it off as one of those things, for increasingly, as the batsmen settled the pressure was on Somerset.
+It was the first ball of the morning that might have had the Somerset armchair crowd sitting upright and peering at their laptops or smart televisions in hope.
+Worcestershire followers might have passed it off as one of those things, for increasingly, as the batsmen settled, the pressure was on Somerset.

 The end of that over brought an invasion of the pitch.
-Drinks and hand sanitisers, bearers wearing masks, from one direction.
+Drinks and hand sanitiser, bearers wearing masks, from one direction.
 Groundstaff, mask free, pushing a barrow and bearing tools from the other, social distancing from the players and umpires their main weapon against the virus.
-Overton had been having persistent problems with the footholds at the New Road End and such major works were now embarked upon that it would not have been a surprise if red and white cones had been deployed.
+Overton had been having persistent problems with the footholds at the New Road End and such major works were now begun it would not have been a surprise if red and white cones had been deployed.

-Gregory and Leach replaced Overton and Davey which brought at least the prospect that Leach might find some turn.
-He did but it was slow, uniform and, from the vantage point of my armchair, predictable.
+Gregory and Leach replaced Overton and Davey which brought the hope that Leach might find some turn.
+He did, but it was slow, uniform, and from the vantage point of my armchair, predictable.
 The batsmen nonetheless treated Leach with caution, just as the Somerset batsmen had D’Oliveira, there being just one scoring stroke in his first four overs, and that an inside edge from Libby that ran past the stumps for four.
 Mitchell was less tolerant of Gregory, a late cut through backward point and an orthodox cut through point in the same over both reaching the boundary.

 It was a false dawn.
-Fell joined Libby and Worcestershire resumed their careful progress towards Somerset’s total, interspersed with more boundaries than was good for the watching Somerset supporter’s comfort.
+Fell joined Libby and Worcestershire resumed their careful progress interspersed with more boundaries than was good for the watching Somerset supporter’s comfort.
 It was as if the fall of the wicket had been but an unfortunate interruption to Worcestershire’s progress.
 As lunch approached, Libby began to press Worcestershire’s case.
-He drove Leach square for four to the gap between the Ladies and the Hick Pavilions.
+He drove Leach square for two towards the gap between the Ladies and the Hick Pavilions.
 In Leach’s next over he drove him back over his head for six and four, and through the covers for another four in the over after that.
 The rising Worcestershire score began to bite at the pit of the Somerset stomach.